 Say, "First, I would like you to try to stand with the side of the heel of one foot touching the big toe of the other foot for 10 seconds.
 Please watch while I demonstrate.
 You may put either foot in front.
 You can use your arms, bend your knees or move your body to maintain your balance.
 Try to hold your feet in position until I say stop.
 If you lose your balance, take a step like this.
 Hold onto [my arm or the wall] while you get in position."
 Allow the participant to hold your arm or touch the wall for support to get balanced.
 "When you are ready, let go."
-If you or the participant feels this stand may be too difficult, you may start with the side-by-side stand instead (see Section 2.4.c.).
+If you or the participant feels this stand may be too difficult, probe for reasons and score as described above.
+Then start with the side-by-side stand instead (see Section 2.4.c.).